Young Athletes ®

-Young Athletes Motor Skills and Little Feet programs will restart in the Fall.
-Check back at the beginning of August or contact Terri Price if you wish to schedule a program in your area - email@example.com or 913.236.9290 Ext.
+FEBRUARY 6TH CLINIC IN OLATHE HAS BEEN CANCELLED!
+Programs for the Spring February 6, March 12, April 16 and May 7 - Olathe.
+Check back for schedule updates or contact Terri Price if you wish to schedule a program in your area - firstname.lastname@example.org or 913.236.9290 Ext.
 106

 The program is offered in one hour sessions and parents and younger siblings are encouraged to participate.
 The activities are designed to be used by parents in the home or in a preschool/school environment, with a playgroup or in a one-on-one situation.
 Young, intellectually disabled children who participate in the Motor Skills clinics are provided with an activity kit, along with user friendly instructions, to take home and continue working on their skills with their families.

 The clinic activities consist of:

 - Foundational Skills

 - Advanced Skills